|Nutrition Facts (per serving)|

 Pour the Irish whiskey into a chilled cocktail glass.

-Swirl it around the glass in order to coat the inside, then dump the excess whiskey.
+Swirl it around the glass in order to coat the inside, then discard the excess whiskey.

 - "Dump" the whiskey?
 Yeah right!
 Instead of wasting good whiskey, go ahead and drink the excess or reserve it in a shot glass for later.
 Also, if you're making a few Irish martinis, the same 1/2 ounce can be transferred to each glass.